Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

-Mast cells are found throughout the body and play a complex and critical role in immune response and keeping people healthy.
+Mast cells are found throughout the body and play a complex and critical role in the immune response of a healthy body.
 However, when these cells become altered or activate inappropriately to specific triggers, they can create symptoms throughout the body.
-While mast cell activation syndrome (MCAS) is a relatively new discovery, the prevalence of this syndrome is widespread and, as researchers learn more, mast cell activation may play a role in many other chronic conditions, such as POTS and Long COVID.
+While mast cell activation syndrome (MCAS) is often misunderstood and only recently being understood and diagnosed by clinicians, the prevalence of this syndrome is widespread and, as researchers learn more, mast cell activation may play a role in many other chronic conditions, such as POTS and Long COVID.

 What are Mast Cells?